dmaynard51/dmaynard51/readme.md

 ## About Me
 My name is Daniel.
-I am a student and analyst and I enjoy finding innovative solutions to challenging problems.
-I currently work at Rehrig Pacific Company, and a recent undergrad in Computer Science at OSU; now seeking a masters program in CS.
+I am a software test engineer at Medtronic and enjoy finding innovative solutions to challenging problems.
+I am currently a student and working in test in medical devices (Diabetes medical technology), and a recent undergrad in Computer Science at OSU; now seeking a masters program in CS.

 * **Languages**
   * Python, JavaScript, HTML, C, C++, mySQL